 In a world dominated by smartphones, cameras are more ubiquitous than ever before.
 In fact, almost every person you pass on the street has a high-quality camera right in the palm of their hand.
 This compact, lightweight technology makes it easy to take photos without being noticed – and to instantly upload the images to countless popular apps and websites.
 Some have embraced this technology, while others say it merely enables the invasion of privacy.
 The question is, what does the law have to say?
 Is it legal to take a photo of someone and post it on the internet, or is sharing somebody’s photo online a crime in Utah?
-Salt Lake City defense lawyer Darwin Overson explains Utah’s laws on invasion of privacy, “revenge porn,” and distributing photos of minors online.
+Salt Lake City criminal defense lawyer Darwin Overson explains Utah’s laws on invasion of privacy, “revenge porn,” and distributing photos of minors online.

 Is it Legal to Photograph Someone in Public?